-3 Ibid 1, at 3.
+&lt;sup>3 Ibid 1.

-- 37. Defendants maintain strict control, oversight, and discretion over the operation of its stores, including its employment practices with respect to Plaintiff and the members of the putative AM Collective. - 38.
-Plaintiff and the members of the putative AM Collective's work was performed in the normal course of Defendants' business and was integrated into it. - 39.
-Consistent with Defendants' policy, pattern and/or practice, Plaintiff and the members of the putative AM Collective worked in excess of forty (40) hours per workweek without being paid overtime compensation.
-For example, and upon information and belief, AMs are scheduled to work at least five 10-hour shifts each week, totaling fifty (50) hours (with a 30 to 60-minute lunch break each shift).
-However, AMs routinely work more hours (and are rarely able to take an uninterrupted lunch break). - 40.
-Upon information and belief, Defendants established labor budgets to cover labor costs for the stores in which Plaintiff and the members of the putative AM Collective worked.
-However, Defendants did not provide sufficient money in the labor budgets to cover all hours needed to complete the necessary non-exempt tasks in each store. - 41.
-Defendants knew or recklessly disregarded the fact that their underfunding of store labor budgets resulted in Plaintiff and the members of the putative AM Collective (who were not paid overtime) working more than forty (40) hours in a workweek without receiving any overtime compensation.
-This allowed Defendants to avoid paying additional wages (including overtime) to the non-exempt, store-level employees. - 42.
-Because Defendants underfunded store labor budgets, which in turn limited the amount of money available to pay non-exempt employees to perform manual and customer service tasks, AMs were required to and did perform these non-exempt tasks.
+- 38. Consistent with Defendants' policy, pattern and/or practice, Plaintiff and the members of the putative collective worked in excess of forty (40) hours per workweek without being paid overtime compensation.
+For example, and upon information and belief, AMs are scheduled to work at least 50 hours each workweek.
+However, AMs routinely work more hours. - 39.
+All of the work that Plaintiff and the members of the putative collective performed has been assigned by Kroger, who is aware of the work they performed.

-- 43. The performance of non-management work was the primary duty of Plaintiff and the members of the AM Collective.
-These primary duties included serving customers, ringing customers up on the cash register, stocking shelves, unloading trucks, moving merchandise, counting inventory, and cleaning the store. - 44.
-Defendants knew, by virtue of the fact that its upper level management employees (as its authorized agents) actually saw Plaintiff and the members of the putative AM Collective primarily perform manual labor and non-exempt duties, that Plaintiff and other similarly situated AMs were not performing activities that complied with any FLSA exemption.
-Inasmuch as Defendants are substantial corporate entities aware of their obligations under the FLSA, they acted willfully or recklessly in failing to classify Plaintiff and other similarly situated AMs as non-exempt employees. - 45.
-All of the work that Plaintiff and the members of the putative AM Collective performed has been assigned by Defendants, who are aware of the work they performed.
 This work required little skill and no capital investment.
-Nor did it include managerial responsibilities, or the exercise of meaningful independent judgment and discretion. - 46.
-Pursuant to a centralized, company-wide policy, pattern and/or practice, Defendants classify all AMs as exempt from the overtime provisions of the FLSA. - 47.
-The primary job duties of Plaintiff and the members of the putative AM Collective did not include hiring, firing, disciplining, or directing the work of other employees. - 48.
-The primary job duties of Plaintiff and the members of the putative AM Collective did not materially differ from the job duties of non-exempt hourly paid employees.
+Nor did it include managerial responsibilities, or the exercise of meaningful independent judgment and discretion. - 40.
+Pursuant to a centralized, company-wide policy, pattern and/or practice, Kroger classifies all AMs as exempt from the overtime provisions of the FLSA. - 41.
+The primary job duties of Plaintiff and the members of the putative collective did not include hiring, firing, disciplining, or directing the work of other employees. - 42.
+The primary job duties of Plaintiff and the members of the putative collective did not materially differ from the job duties of non-exempt hourly paid employees. - 43.
+The primary job duties of Plaintiff and the members of the putative collective did not include the exercise of meaningful independent discretion with respect to their duties. - 44.
+The primary job duties of Plaintiff and the members of the putative collective were manual and/or clerical in nature.
+The performance of manual and/or clerical labor occupied the majority of the working hours of Plaintiff and the members of the putative collective. - 45.
+Plaintiff and the members of the putative collective are similarly situated in that they have substantially similar job duties and are subject to Kroger's common compensation policies, patterns, and/or practices. - 46.
+Upon information and belief, Kroger did not perform a person-by-person analysis of Plaintiff's and the members of the putative collective's job duties when making the decision to classify AMs as exempt from overtime under the FLSA.

-- 49. The primary job duties of Plaintiff and the members of the putative AM Collective did not include the exercise of meaningful independent discretion with respect to their duties. - 50.
-The primary job duties of Plaintiff and the members of the putative AM Collective were manual and/or clerical in nature.
-The performance of manual and/or clerical labor occupied the majority of the working hours of Plaintiff and the members of the putative collective. - 51.
-Plaintiff and the members of the putative AM Collective are similarly situated in that they have substantially similar job duties and are subject to Kroger's common compensation policies, patterns, and/or practices. - 52.
-Upon information and belief, Defendants did not perform a person-by-person analysis of Plaintiff's and the members of the putative AM Collective's job duties when making the decision to classify AMs as exempt from overtime under the FLSA. - 53.
-Due to the foregoing, Defendants' failure to pay overtime wages for work performed by Plaintiff and the members of the putative AM Collective in excess of forty (40) hours per week was willful. - 54.
-The work performed by Plaintiff and the members of the putative AM Collective constitutes compensable work time under the FLSA and was not preliminary, postliminary or de minimis. - 55.
-Defendants' unlawful conduct has been widespread, repeated, and consistent.
+- 47. Due to the foregoing, Kroger's failure to pay overtime wages for work performed by Plaintiff and the members of the putative collective in excess of forty (40) hours per week was willful. - 48.
+The work performed by Plaintiff and the members of the putative collective constitutes compensable work time under the FLSA and was not preliminary, postliminary or de minimis. - 49.
+Kroger's unlawful conduct has been widespread, repeated, and consistent.